From Action Labels to Sets: Rethinking Action Supervision for Imitation Learning from Corrective Feedback: Policy Shaping via Desired Action Sets

-If Eq.~\eqref{eq:policy_improvement} is satisfied, the mean of the Gaussian falls within the desired action space defined by the relative correction, making the loss zero.
-Otherwise, the loss can be used to update the parameters $\bm \theta$.
+If Eq.~\eqref{eq:policy_improvement} is satisfied, the mean of the Gaussian lies inside the polytope desired action set defined by the correction, making the loss zero.
+Otherwise, the loss is used to update the parameters $\bm \theta$.
 We refer to this approach as \emph{CLIC-Explicit}.

+\textbf{Connections to Learning from Preference Feedback}: Our set-supervision framework recovers standard pairwise preference objectives as a limiting case under the Gaussian policy assumption.
+In particular, when $\alpha = 180^\circ$ and $\varepsilon = 0.5$, the augmented contrastive pairs collapse to the original observed pair $(\bm a^r, \bm a^h)$, and the polytope desired action set reduces to a half-space.
+In this case, the CLIC-Explicit objective becomes the standard pairwise ranking loss:

+which is closely related to losses used in SLiC~\cite{zhao2022calibrating, 2023_slic} and direct preference-based policy optimization methods~\cite{2023direct_preference_policy_optimization, 2025_PPL_intervention_preference, 2023_Contrastive_Prefence_Learning}.
+For Gaussian policies, such pairwise preference constraints directly shape the mean and thus provide a direct guarantee for Eq.~\eqref{eq:policy_improvement_distribution}.
+However, this does not extend to expressive implicit policies: for EBMs or diffusion models, satisfying pairwise comparisons does not ensure that probability mass concentrates within the desired action set; we illustrate this failure mode in Section~\ref{sec:exp:toy_exp}.